wijerasa/MCBL/mcbl.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-.. module:: reST
+.. module:: mcbl2
-   :synopsis: reStructuredText Memo
+   :synopsis: Documentation of MCBL
-.. moduleauthor:: Marc Zonzon <marc.zonzon@gmail.com>
+.. moduleauthor:: Saranga Wijeratne<wijeratne.3@osu.edu>

 .. highlight:: rest